Shanzay2000/CS-437-Project/README.md

 | KhomarDas Unannotated | 174 images | No labels | Additional Pakistani field images used for semi-supervised learning |
 | GichioDas | 123 images | No labels | Raw Pakistani field images used as the main target/test domain |

-The Roboflow dataset provides a strong source-domain baseline, while KhomarDas and Gichioda represent the more difficult local Pakistani field-image domain.
+The Roboflow dataset provides a strong source-domain baseline, while KhomarDas and GichioDas represent the more difficult local Pakistani field-image domain.

 ---